Finding your needle in a haystack!

 What is digital or online marketing?

-There are indeed lot of ways a business can leverage digital marketing, but here I will mention only few that are most common and popular:
+There are indeed a lot of ways a business can leverage digital marketing, but here I will mention only a few that are most common and popular:

-– Content Marketing – Creating online content such as blogs, useful articles, info graphics and informative videos about the products, services, courses and solutions you offer to provide value for prospect customers is a way to market your courses.
+– Content Marketing – Creating online content such as blogs, useful articles, infographics, and informative videos about the products, services, courses, and solutions you offer to provide value for prospective customers is a way to market your courses.

 – Email Marketing – Imagine having an email list of people who are interested in the type of training courses your business offers… You can directly engage those people, send them your offers, lure them with tempting promotions.
 Email lists are considered critical business assets for email marketing.